-If your looking for a digital solution to collect, store, centralize, and make your company knowledge available to your entire workforce, you’ve come to the right place: knowledge management systems allow you to do just that.
+If you’re looking for a digital solution to collect, store, centralize, and make your company knowledge available to your entire workforce, you’ve come to the right place.

 If you don’t have the time to read through our research, jump down to our quick comparison table.